 You can – and should – establish partnerships with event organizers whether or not you rely on Facebook and Google+ or use the Eventbrite API.
 YPlan, for example, has a curation team, that works with event partners and keep an eye on what’s trending.

 Booking events and purchasing tickets requires third party services like Stripe, Braintree or PayPal.
 Along with enabling online payments you can get a hint from Eventbrite and build a mobile box office for event organizers to accept payments, print tickets and collect attendee data on-site.

 Obviously, building an app that lets event creators create events and sell tickets, and lets users search for events and buy tickets is fairly complicated.
-Per Market Research Report:
+Market Research Report says:

 Eventbrite local venue owners may let users check in with their digital ticket by scanning the QR code on their phones.
 This eliminates the need to print out the ticket and makes the service more user-friendly.

 If you don’t want to bother with selling tickets, there is an option to register free event online, allowing event organizers to promote even without selling.